openaq/docs.openaq.org/src/content/docs/about/about.md

 very important information on intellectual property, allowable and considerate use, and more.

+This documentation guide covers the OpenAQ API version 3.
+OpenAPI reference documentation for version 1 and 2 is still available in the [reference](/api) section but all other content in this guide pertains to version 3.
 To get started, explore the available endpoints and consult the documentation for guidance.